pasmith/ucb-mlai-mod-17/README.md

 # Next Steps

-While several models were analyzed, and tuning of their parameters was performed, based on the results of the logistic regression classifier coefficients, it suggests that feature selection may be effective at deriving similar predictive accuracy with much lower computting requirements.
+While several models were analyzed, and tuning of their parameters was performed, based on the results of the logistic regression classifier coefficients, it suggests that feature selection may be effective at deriving similar predictive accuracy with much lower computing requirements.
+As a next step, it would be interesting to introduce a feature selection step in the processing pipeline to reduce the size of the model and see whether similar performance can be achieved with faster training times.

 Also, since the target classes are not evenly distributed, the yield, or successful conversion rate of subscribers is only about 12%, a different analysis like F1 score or ROC/AUC curves may be a better method to compare the models.